lrspeiser/sigmagravity/README.md

 ### Scope and posture

 The sections that follow formalize this introduction, quantify the domains where $K$ is negligible vs. order‑unity, and evaluate the framework against galaxy‑ and cluster‑scale data with careful validation (Newtonian limit, curl‑free fields, Solar‑System safety).
-Where we derive structure (operator factorization; existence of $\ell_0$), we say so; where we calibrate (shape of $C$; amplitude $A$), we do so transparently and test generalization on held‑out systems.
+Where we motivate structure (operator factorization; existence of $\ell_0$), we say so; where we calibrate (shape of $C$; amplitude $A$), we do so transparently and test generalization on held‑out systems.

 ### Side‑by‑side performance (orientation)